 (Forest School Association)

-A Forest School is an innovative educational approach to outdoor play and learning.
+Forest School is an innovative educational approach to outdoor play and learning.
 As our wall display in school proudly displays; 'Not all classrooms have four walls'.

 The philosophy of Forest School is to encourage and inspire individuals of any age through positive outdoor experiences.
 Children will be encouraged to discover, explore, observe and question what they find in the woods.
 Sessions are child-led, but may have a theme which linked to the National Curriculum.

 Forest School will aim to develop: